 And finally, DIYing a framework can simply be fun.
 You can get creative with the language, working your institution’s name, mascot, colors or slogan into each outcome.
 Domains such as “Think like a shark”, “Lead like a Lion,” or “Be a golden citizen” can promote school spirit and sound less intimidating to students than more traditional language.

 For an example of a personalized, original framework, check out the University of South Carolina Upstate.
-By integrating their framework into the university’s student engagement portal, powered by Modern Campus Presence, USC Upstate is engaging students in learning outcomes right from their mobile devices.
+By integrating their framework into the university’s student engagement portal, powered by Modern Campus Involve, USC Upstate is engaging students in learning outcomes right from their mobile devices.

 Want to follow USC Upstate’s lead for your college or university?